-17. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?
+23. Which period of time will be granted by the Courts in order for the claimants to take legal action on the merits?

-Upon arresting the ship and serving the Writ of Summons on the ship, time starts running under the time table/procedure set down by the Rules of High Court 1980 ("the RHC 1980") and the claimants can follow the timelines set out in the RHC 1980 to move the claim on its merits along the prescribed timelines.
+Upon arresting the ship and serving the Writ of Summons on the ship, time starts running under the time table/procedure set down by the Rules of Court 2012 and the claimants can follow the timelines set out in the Rules of Court 2012 to move the claim on its merits along the prescribed timelines.

-18. Do the Courts of your country acknowledge wrongful arrest?
+24. Do the Courts of your country acknowledge wrongful arrest?